JasperSoosaar25/clickpackdb-web/README.md

 👉 https://github.com/JasperSoosaar25/clickpackdb-web/issues/new?template=clickpack.yml

-Once submitted:
+How it works:
+1. Open a new issue (make sure to choose "Clickpack submission" not "Blank issue"!!!:333)
+2. Upload your `.zip` file directly (drag & drop or click “Paste, drop, or click to add files” below of the "Upload your clickpack ZIP" section)
+3. Fill in the details
+4. Submit

+A bot will:
+- download the uploaded ZIP
-- a bot processes it
+- store it permanently in this repository
-- updates the database
+- update the database
-- and it appears on the site automatically 💙
+- make it available on the site automatically 💙

+No external hosting required.

 ---

 ## 🫶 Notes

 This project is:
+- open-source
 - experimental
-- open-source
+- actively maintained
-- built with love and :3 energy
+- built with way too much effort and :3 energy

 Feedback, ideas, and contributions are always welcome ✨